Oslo · Operators

 What this work does not include.

 No legal services.
 No AS, ASA, or US entity formation.
 No L-1, E-2, EB-5, or O-1 visa work.
-No US tax structuring, FATCA analysis, or Norway-US tax-treaty review.
+No US tax structuring, FATCA analysis, or Norway-US tax-treaty evaluation.
 No US banking introductions.
 No fiduciary services.
 No NBIM ownership-rule navigation, no sovereign-wealth disclosure work, no holding-structure restructuring.
 No regulatory licensing, FDA submissions, or US securities work.
 No IP filing.
 No contract drafting.
 No US recruiting or executive search.
-No M&A advisory.
+No M&A transaction work.
 No commodity trading or hedging counsel.
 No IRA eligibility opinions or project-finance modelling.

 Frequently asked.